NASA Inter-Center Competition (ICC)

 GSFC Instructions

 All GSFC entries need to be delivered to the club down-select meeting or to Scott before the meeting.
 The Zymurnauts will select the final entries that will go forward at that meeting.
-The date for the Zymurnauts down-select is TBA.
-Contact Scott Glubke at dbm683[at]gmail[dot]com for more local info.
+Down-select party will be at the April monthly club meeting on April 23, 2026.
+Contact Scott Glubke at dbm683[at]gmail[dot]com for more local info and details about the down select party.

 POCs